 The Department of Agricultural Economics and Economics offers a Master of Science degree in Applied Economics.
 This graduate program develops students’ understanding of the tools of economic theory and quantitative and econometric data analysis applied to a broad range of economic problems.
 These capabilities are developed through coursework and collaborative research with department faculty.
 The program culminates in an intensive research thesis addressing important economic issues.

 Why choose the MS in Applied Economics program at Montana State?

 - Top-ranked program with funding available: Our graduate program offers a unique value proposition: the opportunity to undertake

 advanced coursework in economics and conduct high-level research without committing

-to a lengthy Ph.D. program or incurring the high cost of some terminal Masters programs.
+to a lengthy Ph.D. program or incurring the high cost of some terminal Master's degree

-Our program has been consistently ranked in the top five in the nation among Master's
+programs.
+Our program is consistently ranked in the top five in the nation among M.S.

 programs in agricultural and natural resource economics, and we are committed to funding